-- So far, we've seen how to build lists in OCaml - To write list-processing programs, we also need to inspect existing lists (so that we can do things with the data in them)
+- So far, we've seen how to build lists in OCaml - To write list-processing programs, we also need to be able to inspect existing lists (so that we can do things with the data in them)...

 Pattern Matching

 OCaml provides a pattern matching construct for inspecting a list and giving names to its subcomponents.